GluuFederation/cloud-native-edition/pygluu/kubernetes/templates/README.md

 **If you wish to get started fast just change the values of `spec.servers.name` and `spec.servers.serverGroups` inside `couchbase/couchbase-cluster.yaml` to the zones of your EKS nodes and continue.**

-- Run `create.sh` and follow the prompts to install couchbase soley with Gluu.
+- Run `./pygluu-kubernetes.pyz install-couchbase` and follow the prompts to install couchbase soley with Gluu.

 # Use remote Couchbase as the persistence layer